nghin/vacsf.org.mm/src/_posts/articles/2017-11-05-What-Is-Good.md

 > <sup>16</sup> Now someone came up to him and said, Teacher, what good thing must I do to gain eternal life? <sup>17</sup> He said to him, **Why do you ask me about what is good?
 There is only one who is good**.
 But if you want to enter into life, keep the commandments. <sup>18</sup> Which ones? he asked.
 Jesus replied, Do not murder, do not commit adultery, do not steal, do not give false testimony, <sup>19</sup> honor your father and mother, and love your neighbor as yourself. <sup>20</sup> The young man said to him, I have wholeheartedly obeyed all these laws.
 What do I still lack? <sup>21</sup> Jesus said to him, **If you wish to be perfect**, go sell your possessions and give the money to the poor, and you will have treasure in heaven.
 Then come, follow me. <sup>22</sup> But when the young man heard this he went away sorrowful, for he was very rich.

 ## What must I do?
-The question, posed to Jesus by the rich young ruler in the parable, is representative of the thinking of virtually everyone when it comes to the matter of salvation, or eternal life.
+The question, posed to Jesus by the rich young ruler in the passage, is representative of the thinking of virtually everyone when it comes to the matter of salvation, or eternal life.
 It's an inescapable fact.
 There are things to be done.
 There are rituals, practices, and countless methods people conjure up to perhaps satisfy some arbitrary requirements of whichever deities they worship.
 In my own cultural experience, though people may not possess any notion of eternal life, or any deity, they expect rewards and blessings for good deeds they've done in this life, and perhaps in the life beyond.
 All they need to do is to cross their fingers and do the right thing.

-The young ruler's question to Jesus is no exception, and likewise has two fundamental problems: 1) the assumption that works, some things they do, can get they into God's kingdom, and 2) the very reference to **good work** in the question.
+The young ruler's question to Jesus is no exception, and likewise has two fundamental problems: 1) the assumption that works, some things they do, can get them into God's kingdom, and 2) the very reference to **good work** in the question.
 The apostle Paul addresses the first problem in most of his letters&mdash;salvation is by grace, not works&mdash;, while the error in the second problem is indirectly answered by Jesus and further confirmed throughout Scriptures, especially in Paul's letters.

 ## Works and eternal life
 Works are good things all Christians should do.
 They give them a chance to work out their faith through gifts endowed from above, to feel a sense of personal significance as they participate in God's works toward His kingdom, plus many other benefits.
 But works contribute nothing toward our entering into the kingdom of God, and His righteousness.
 It's when these works are elevated as if they can make or break our relationship with God, they steal the glory of God.